UWO-CS346-Fall-25/cs346f25-volunteer-sign-up-app/README.md

-# CS346 Semester Project Template
+# Volunteer Sign-up Website

+This website aims to simplify the process of searching for local volunteer opportunities and signing up for them.

-A teaching template for building secure web applications with Node.js, Express, EJS, and PostgreSQL.
+Based on a teaching template for building secure web applications with Node.js, Express, EJS, and PostgreSQL.

 ## Features